named-data/StateVectorSync/PubSubSpec.md

 1. There is at least one entry in the `Subscriptions` table that matches the application data name in the mapping (after the mapping is received).
 1. The producer matches an entry in the `ProducerSubscriptions` table

 The data segment is fetched using the name of the outer data packet described in the producers section.
-All data packets upto the `FinalBlockId` MUST be fetched.
+All data packets up to the `FinalBlockId` MUST be fetched.

 If any requests time out, the implementation MUST provide an option to retry infinitely (with backoff and delay) or a finite number of times.
 If the number of retries is finite, the implementation SHOULD provide a callback to notify the application of the failure.